Operating system

 Nano

 The Nano text editor is easy to use and is therefore recommended for less experienced users.
+Find an introduction and documentation of features at the GNU nano website

 Vim

 The Vim text editor has an extended range of functions and is a popular editor in the Linux® environment.
+Find an introduction and documentation of features at the Vim website.

-Linux scripts of the PLCnext Technology firmware
+Linux® scripts of the PLCnext Technology firmware

 Firmware update